farkasf/override/level07/walkthrough.md

 tab[125]: 0x0
 ```

-The `EIP` register is located at position 114, which is unfortunately reserved for wil.
+The `EIP` register is located at position 114 (as the `0xf7` prefix suggests it is likely within the range of dynamically linked libraries, such as `libc`), which is unfortunately reserved for wil.
 Since the `EIP` register tells the CPU where to execute the next instruction, gaining control of it is crucial.
 To access this position, we use integer overflow:
 ``` vbnet
 UINT_MAX = 4294967295 (+ 1 for overflow)